vimpunk/cratetorrent/DESIGN.md

   this is not currently possible with the current solution of using `serde`.

+## Engine

+Currently there is no explicit entity, but simply an engine module that provides a public method to start a torrent.

 ## Torrent

 - Contains the piece picker and a single connection to a seed from which to